jpkanter/Spcht/README/SpchtDescriptorDetails.md

 #### If-Edge Case: infinite negativity

-If the key for `if_field` can not be found the condition can still return true and will not automatically break the processing of that node.
+If the key for `if_field` can not be found the condition can still return true and will **not** automatically break the processing of that node.

 If the `if_condition` is **NOT** *equal*, *greater than* or *greater or equal than* if condition will return **TRUE**.
-The assumption here is that a non-existence value will always be smaller and unequal any given value.
+The assumption here is that a non-existence value will always be smaller and unequal of any given value.
 Absence is interpreted as *infinite negativity*.

 ## Mapping Operations

-Instead of just appending or swapping out some parts of the value it is also possible to replace entire values with new ones, for this purpose the `mapping` function exists.
+Instead of just appending or swapping out some parts of the value it is also possible to replace entire set of values with new ones, for this purpose the `mapping` function exists.
 In our way above example we got the key `author_role` with the value `aut`.
 Unsurprisingly the author is also the author of a given book, this must not always be the case but that is besides the point.
 Roles like that of an author can be neatly mapped to a nice URI like `https://id.loc.gov/vocabulary/relators/aut.html`.
 For this singular field we could actually work with `append` and `prepend` but that would do no good if we had a list of roles the author had in, for example, a movie adaptations where he was also author, director and actor and once.
 There is also the very likely case where the resulting URI isn't as convenient.
 And that is where we use mapping.

 ### Standard Mapping